 The Dodgeland High School SkillsUSA Chapter Members implement an annual Program of Work that includes participation in district, regional, and state competitions for skilled trade and leadership competitions, conducting fundraising events, and sponsoring/co-sponsoring Community Service Projects, as well as fun activities for members throughout the year.

-You don’t have to be in a Technology Education class to join!
+You don’t have to be in a Technology Education class to join.
 There are many opportunities and ways to be involved in SkillsUSA!
-Ask one of the advisors or officers and they will answer your questions about joining.
+Ask one of the advisors for information about joining!

 Spanish Club - HS